-This includes materials on which moving pictures are recorded, with or without sound.
-Electronic playback reproduces pictures, with or without sound, using a television receiver or monitor.
-Video formats may include tape, DVD, CD-ROM, etc. See: Collection, Video Materials (Non Web-based / Downloaded, Web-based / Downloaded Video Materials
+These are materials that the library has selected as part of its collection on which moving pictures are recorded, with or without sound.
+Electronic playback reproduces pictures, with or without sound, using a television receiver or computer monitor or video-enabled mobile device.
+See: Collection, Video Materials, Video Materials (Downloadable Titles), Video Materials (Physical Units)